 So, here it is.

 In 2018 I quit my job at Branches with not a lot of ideas about what is next.
 That change addiction is for real.
 And the idea that the expression of church needs some serious evolving is real.
 In fact, so much change that, sometimes, you just need to start with something fresh.
 Fresh as in, pour gasoline on the place, throw in a match and walk out the front door without looking back.
 What's next?
-Hopefully liberation, inspiration, creativity and more evolution.
-And some more graphic design.
-Maybe an aviation podcast?
-And this thing called Lights Like Us.
+Well, more liberation, inspiration, creativity and more evolution. more graphic design. an aviation podcast, and I did this thing called Lights Like Us.

 I have an amazing wife who I've been married to for over 23 years (and I still really really like her) and I have 3 pretty astounding kids.